2018–19 ES Sétif season

 In the 2018–19 season, ES Sétif competed in Ligue 1 for the 49th season.
 It was their 23rd consecutive season in the top flight of Algerian football.
 They also competed in the Champions League, Club Championship and the Algerian Cup.

+Squad list

+Players and squad numbers last updated on 18 November 2010.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
+Players may hold more than one non-FIFA nationality.